Eglinton Castle: The demise of the castle

 The immense cost of upkeep, the poor condition of the castle and death duties took their toll on the family finances; the castle was abandoned in 1925.
 De-roofed in 1926, the lead being removed and sold, after a house contents sale in December 1925, and progressively ruinous, the building finally came to an undignified end during the Second World War when it was seriously damaged during army training held there.
 The army also partly destroyed the iron bridge running to the old walled gardens.

 The 1925 house sale by Dowell's Limited, included 1,960 items auctioned, raising £7,004 19s 6d.
 The auction catalogue provides an interesting insight into the feelings of the family at this sad time, with much of the Montgomerie history sold off, such as the 13th Earl's suit of armour from the tournament, the panel from the door of the murdered 10th Earl's coach and many paintings of the family and the castle, including a portrait of that great beauty, Susanna Kennedy, Countess of Eglinton.
 The family moved to Skelmorlie Castle near Largs in 1925.

-Architects drawings from March 1930 survive for plans to adapt the stable buildings as a residence for the Earl of Eglinton and Winton.
+Architects' drawings from March 1930 survive for plans to adapt the stable buildings as a residence for the Earl of Eglinton and Winton.

 Substantial remains of the castle survived WW2, however the buildings were rationalised in 1973 and only one main tower was kept, together with some outer wall, foundations and parts of the castle wings.

 Eglinton Castle is said by one of the gardeners to have had a room which was never opened.
-In about 1925 a young man from Kilwinning decided to take some of the panelling from a room in the castle as it was all being allowed to rot in the rain anyway, the roof had been removed.
-He went the castle to take away as much as he could carry, however one of the last pieces he selected left exposed the skeletal hand of a woman.
+In about 1925 a young man from Kilwinning decided to take some of the panelling from a room in the castle as it was all being allowed to rot in the rain anyway, since the roof had been removed.
+He went to the castle to take away as much as he could carry, however one of the last pieces he selected left exposed the skeletal hand of a woman.
 The whole skeleton was later removed by a student doctor, but for fear of prosecution the matter was never reported to the police.